vaghelmt/ecomm-selenium/README.md

 # ecomm-selenium
-This repository contains selenium java automation scripts for major test scenarios on Amazon Canada platform.
-The automation is implemeneted using Page Object Model design pattern.
-Other tools used include Maven and TestNG.

 This is a test automation project which is an attempt to demo my skills at creating automation frameworks for business applications.

 The framework uses the following technology stack -